Orchestration Components

 After a Component is executed and it is valid, it will process its Content Enrichments (if any).
 Take the following Context Field Enrichment configuration.

-After this Component is run and get a response from whatever data source it is querying, it will evaluate each of the three expressions and puts the value into the request's context so that other Orchestration Components can use it.
-If a Context Field already exists, it will be overwritten.
+After this Component is run and gets a response from whatever data source it is querying, it will evaluate each of the three expressions and put the value into the request's context so that other Orchestration Components can use it.
+If a Context Field already exists, its value will be overwritten.

 Sub Components

 After a Component is executed and it is valid, it will process its Sub Components (if any).
-Take the following Sub Component configuration.
+Take the following Sub Component configuration on a given parent Component.

-• Create a new Context that is a copy of the context available to the current Component with the addition of a new Context Field, actorIds.
-Note: This newly-created Context is only available to the specified Orchestration Components in the Sub Components configuration (actors).
+- Create a new Context that is a copy of the context available to the current Component with the addition of a new Context Field,

-• Add the response of the actors Component into the parent Component's response under the property, movieActors.
+Component into the parent Component's response under the property,movieActors

 The Orchestration Components specified within another Component's Sub Component configuration may, themselves, have more Sub Components.
 There is no limit to this nesting.
 This "nested orchestration" is much like the possible nesting seen with GraphQL (but without the need to write resolver code!).